tzcl/tzcl.me/src/content/posts/expression-problem.md

 }
 ```

-To keep things concise, assume the rest of the code is in one package, but remember it's possible to split all of these samples out.
+To keep things concise, assume the rest of the code is in one package, but remember it's possible to split all of these examples out.

 Lastly, let's implement multiplication expressions.